Mychal Rivera: Regular season

+Playoffs

 Personal life

 Rivera was born in Los Angeles, California.
 He is of Puerto Rican, African American, and German descent.
 His parents are Yolanda Rivera, a former model, and George Rivera.
 His older sister was actress and singer Naya Rivera (1987–2020), best known for her role as Santana Lopez on Glee.
-His younger sister is runway model Nickayla Rivera (born 1994).
+His younger sister is runway model Nickayla Rivera (b.
+1994).